-But let’s look deeper into the 2014 Boston Marathon, and explore how the tactics and personalities of each sex’s race contributed to the outcome that brought Meb Keflezighi to the finish as the first American male champion in 31 years, even as Rita Jeptoo of Kenya zoomed home with the first sub-2:20 women’s performance in Boston history — Buzu Deba joined her with a 2:19:59 in second place.
+But let’s look deeper into the 2014 Boston Marathon, and explore how the tactics and personalities of each sex’s race contributed to the outcome that brought Meb Keflezighi to the finish as the first American male champion in 31 years, even as Rita Jeptoo of Kenya zoomed home with the first sub-2:20 women’s performance in Boston history, while Buzu Deba joined her with a 2:19:59 in second place.

 Under excellent race day conditions – low 40F temps and a light SSW tailwind at the start – the 2014 women’s field swapped places with the 2011 Boston men.
-Three years ago under even more salubrious conditions Californian thoroughbred Ryan Hall went right to the front and kick-started the entire men’s pro field into a record pace: 4:38 for the first mile, 4:36 for the second, 4:39 for the third.
+Three years ago under even more salubrious conditions Californian thoroughbred Ryan Hall pranced right to the front and kick-started the entire men’s field onto a record pace: 4:38 for the first mile, 4:36 for the second, 4:39 for the third.
 Once rolling the pace never slackened on the way to Geoffrey Mutai’s spectacular 2:03:02 finish.

 Races are idiosyncratic things that take on a tenor early, and generally maintain that particular attitude throughout.
 With the character of the 2014 men’s race thus established at standard rather than flank speed — insuring that a fast time was pretty much out the window — the men turned tactical with eye-balls on high swivel for the rest of the day.
 That’s just how it works.